scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

 ansible_python_interpreter=/usr/bin/python3
 ```

-Secondly, you need to retrieve the kubernetes access file and save in the tmp folder as `kube_config` from the Terraform output command in Kubernetes modules.
+Secondly, you create a kubeconfig file that contains information required to access the kubernetes cluster as follows.

 In `examples/azure/kubernetes/` directory, execute the following command